 - Transporters - those that transport hazardous waste.

-- Non-Generators –For those that have not notified, typically in response to a complaint of improper handling/storage of hazardous waste.
+- Non-Generators - those that have not notified as hazardous waste handlers are inspected typically in response to a complaint of improper handling/storage of hazardous waste.

 Types of Inspections:

-- Compliance Assistance Visit (CAV) is an technical site-specific compliance assistance on-site visit and are conducted without the threat of enforcement (unless there is the discovery of a high priority violation or an acute violation).
-A compliance assistance visit does not include evaluation events that would qualify as another inspection type such as a compliance evaluation inspection (CEI).
+- Compliance Assistance Visit (CAV) is a technical, site-specific compliance assistance visit and is conducted onsite without the threat of enforcement (unless there is the discovery of a high priority violation or an acute violation).
+A CAV does not include evaluation events that would qualify as another inspection type, such as a compliance evaluation inspection (CEI).

-- Generator Closure Inspection (GCI) is a focused, on-site inspection of small quantity generators and large quantity generators undergoing closure.
+- Generator Closure Inspection (GCI) is a focused, onsite inspection of LQGs undergoing closure.

 Inspection Checklists (for facility use):

 Checklists used by program inspectors during inspections to evaluate compliance: